 What’s safe and what’s not during coronavirus school closures: the latest news

-Is it safe to go to the park or for a swim?
+Is it safe to go to the park?
 What about visiting relatives?
 We answer your questions on keeping your child safe and helping to stop the coronavirus spread.

 Children may not show any symptoms of coronavirus but still be carrying it, and mixing with others could transmit the illness to others.

-As we know, coronavirus can be severe and fatal, so it’s important to keep your child away from their friends to minimise the spread to other people in the community, especially those who are higher risk due to underlying health conditions or pregnancy.
+As we know, coronavirus can be severe and fatal, and this new strain transmits particularly easily, so it’s important to keep your child away from their friends to minimise the spread to other people in the community, especially those who are higher risk due to underlying health conditions or pregnancy.

 Understanding social distancing is difficult for all of us – Can you save the world? is an interactive children's video game to help kids understand why physical distancing is important.